AcunatomyConditionsAnkle & Foot Pain

 More Than the Foot

-Persistent foot and ankle pain is frequently driven by trigger points in the calves, peroneals, and tibialis posterior — muscles above the foot that refer pain directly into the sole, heel, and ankle.
+Trigger points in the calves, peroneals, and tibialis posterior refer pain into the sole, heel, and ankle.

 02